PrefectHQ/prefect/docs/orchestration/README.md

 In the Prefect documentation, the <Badge text="Cloud"/> badge indicates features supported only in Prefect Cloud.

-To start monitoring and managing your flows in Prefect cloud, [log in or sign up](https://universal.prefect.io) today.
+To start monitoring and managing your flows in Prefect Cloud, [log in or sign up](https://universal.prefect.io) today.

 ### Prefect Core server